THERMOFORA · Updated 2025 · 16 min read

 Which plastics are hardest to vacuum form?

-Polycarbonate has a narrow forming window, mandatory pre-drying (4 hrs at 90-120°C per 3 mm), and high sensitivity to both overheating and residual stress.
+Polycarbonate has a narrow forming window, mandatory pre-drying (120°C, minimum 4 hours per 3 mm), and high sensitivity to both overheating and residual stress.
 Polypropylene has 1.5 to 2.2 percent shrinkage, which causes warping on large flat panels without water-cooled tooling.
 PETG loses optical clarity faster than ABS on overheating.
 Cast acrylic looks identical to extruded but cannot reproduce fine mold detail or deep draws.

 At what production volume does vacuum forming become uneconomical?